Ted Strodder Yelp

 ted@gomarin.com

-For now, that pretty much does it.
-Enjoy December and the rest of this year wherever you are and please stay safe.
+That’s it for now.
+Until next time, enjoy April wherever you are and please stay safe.
 As always, thanks for reading.

 Ted